 As schools come to a close this month, families all across America are looking forward to slowing down, and spending time together.
 A great way to collect memories and experiences is by spending time as a family enjoying outdoor activities.

 Active Network, the leaders in activity and participant management™, surveyed over 2,300 active consumers1 to better understand their love of outdoor activities.
-85% of our respondents said they camped in the summer, and almost 70% camp more than three times a year indicating that outdoor activities and camping are one of the most popular ways for families to spend time and stay active in the summer.
+Eighty-five percent of our respondents said they camped in the summer, and almost 70 percent camp more than three times a year indicating that outdoor activities and camping are one of the most popular ways for families to spend time and stay active in the summer.

 And it’s the number one activity Americans plan on spending more on in 2012.